Home Articles Towards An Islamic Theory of Meta-Religion

 According to some traditions, it was the Prophet himself who, in the “Year of Delegations” (8-9/630-631), the year that saw the tribes and regions of Arabia sending delegations to Madina to pledge their fealty to the Islamic state, recognized the Zoroastrians as another ummah within the Islamic state.
 Very soon afterward, the Islamic state conquered Persia and included all its millions within its citizenry.
 Those who converted to Islam joined the ummah of Muslims, and the millions of others who chose to remain Zoroastrian were accorded the same privileges and duties accorded by the constitution to the Jews.
 The Prophet had already extended their application to the Christians eight years after the constitution was enacted.
 They were extended to apply to the Zoroastrians in 14/636, following the conquest of Persia by the Prophet’s companions, if not sooner by the Prophet himself.

 Following the conquest of India by Muhammad bin Qasim in 91/711, the Muslims faced new religions that they had never known before, Buddhism and Hinduism.
-Both religions co-existed in Sind and the Punjab, the regions conquered by Muslims and joined the Islamic state.
+Both religions co-existed in Sind and the Punjab, the regions conquered by Muslims and joined to the Islamic state.
 Muhammad bin Qasim sought instruction from the caliph in Damascus on how to treat Hindus and Buddhists.
-They appeared to worship idols, and their doctrines were at the farthest removed from Islam.
+They appeared to worship idols, and their doctrines were at the farthest remove from Islam.
 Their founders were unheard of by Muslims.
 The Caliph called a council of ulama and asked them to render judgment on the basis of the governor’s report.
 The judgment was that as long as Hindus and Buddhists did not fight the Islamic state, as long as they paid the jizyah or tax due, they must be free to worship their gods as they please, to maintain their temples, and to determine their lives by the precepts of their faith.
 Thus, the same status as that of the Jews and Christians was accorded to them.Al Kufi, Shah-Namah, tr., by H. M. Elliott in his The History of lndia As Told by Its Own Historians (London: 1867-77), vol 1, pp. 184-97

 The principle governing Islam and Islamic governmental relations with other religions and their adherents had thus been established.
 It was implemented as the Islamic state entered into relations with those adherents, a process that took place either during the Prophet’s life or very soon after it.
 When the shari’ah crystallized in prescriptive form, the status, rights, and obligations of Muslim and non-Muslim citizens were already included.
-For fourteen centuries in many places, or less because of the later arrival of Islam or the imposition of Western law by colonial administrations, the shari’ah successfully governed Muslim-non-Muslim relations.
+For fourteen centuries in many places, or less because of a later arrival of Islam or the imposition of Western law by colonial administrations, the shari’ah successfully governed Muslim non-Muslim relations.
 It created a modus vivendi which enabled the non-Muslims to perpetuate themselves – hence their continuing presence in the Muslim world – and to achieve felicity as defined by their own faiths.

 The atmosphere of the Islamic state was one replete with respect and honor to religion, piety, and virtue, unlike the tolerance of modern times in the West born out of skepticism regarding the truth of religious claims, and of cynicism and unconcern for religious values.
 The Islamic shari’ah is otherwise known as the millah or millet system (meaning “religious communities”), or the Dhimmah or Zimmi system (meaning the covenant of peace whose dhimmah or guarantor is God).

 Evil rulers cannot be denied to have existed in the Muslim world any more than in any other empire.
 Where they existed, Muslims suffered as well as non-Muslims.
 Nowhere in Islamic history, however, were non-Muslims singled out for prosecution or persecution.
-The constitution that protected them was taken by Muslims to be God-inspired, and God-protected.
+The constitution that protected them was taken by Muslims to be God-inspired, God-protected.
 The Prophet had already warned: “If anyone oppresses any dhimmi, I shall be his prosecutor on the Day of Judgment.”
 No other religion or societal system has ever regarded the religious minority in better light, integrated it into the stream of the majority with as little damage to either party, or treated it without injustice or unfairness as Islam did.
 Indeed, none could.
 Islam succeeded in a field where all other religions failed because of its unique theology, which recognized the true, one, and only religion of God to be innate in every person, the primordial base of all religions, identical with Sabianism, Judaism, and Christianity.

 Evidently, far from being a national state, the Islamic polity is a world order in which numerous religious communities, national or transnational, co-exist in peace.
 The universal Pax Islamica recognizes the legitimacy of every religious community, and grants it the right to order its life in accordance with its own religious genius.
 It is superior to the United Nations because, instead of national sovereignty as the principle of membership, it has taken the principle of religious identity.
 Its constitution is divine law, valid for all, and may be invoked in any Muslim court by anyone, be he a simple Muslim or non-Muslim individual or the chief of the largest religious community.